-27.4.
-Pedigrees that have been incorrectly registered shall be cancelled and reregistered with the Canadian Livestock Records Corporation at the original applicant's expense.
-Neither the Association nor the Canadian Livestock Records Corporation can be held responsible for losses or damages resulting from the suspension, cancellation, and/or correction of any registration or transfer.
+Pedigrees that have been incorrectly registered shall be cancelled and reregistered with the CBA at the original applicant's expense.
+The CBA cannot be held responsible for losses or damages resulting from the suspension, cancellation, and/or correction of any registration or transfer.

-27.5.
-Should inspection reveal that the by-laws regarding the keeping or pedigrees and breeding records or registering bison have been contravened; the Board of Directors may immediately suspend or expel the breeder and reject any previous applications for registration or transfer.
-Moreover, should inspection reveal that the breeding records and pedigrees have been kept in such a manner that doubt is cast as to the identity of several or all the bison in the herd, the Board of Directors may suspend the certificates of pedigree or a part or the entire herd as of the inspection date.
-All penalties allowable under the Animal Pedigree Act (1988) for contravention of Association by-laws shall be applicable.
+Should inspection reveal that the by-laws regarding the keeping of pedigrees and breeding records or registering bison have been contravened; the Board of Directors may immediately suspend or expel the member and reject any previous applications for registration or transfer.
+Moreover, should inspection reveal that the registry and breeding records have been kept in such a manner that doubt is cast as to the identity of several or all the bison in the herd, the Board of Directors may suspend the certificates of pedigree or a part or the entire herd as of the inspection date.
+All penalties allowable under the Animal Pedigree Act (1988) for contravention of CBA by-laws shall be applicable.

-Section 28.
-CONSULTATION OF MEMBERSHIP

-28.1.
-No by-law amendments, amalgamation with one or more association, or dissolution of the Association shall be undertaken without prior consultation with the membership in accordance with the provisions of sections 20 through 26 and 58 of the Animal Pedigree Act (1988).
-Members shall be consulted in writing and given ninety (90) days in which to reply.

-Section 29.
-FOOD SAFETY

-29.1.
-The Canadian Bison Association shall develop an implement and On Farm Food Safety Program.
+CONSERVATION HERDS

+Bison herds will be eligible to apply for designation as Bison Conservation Herds in accordance with criteria approved by the Board of Directors.

+The criteria for Conservation Herd Designation may include subspecies score and cattle introgression score for the individual bison in the herd and may require number/herd size, stocking density, male/female ratio, size of land area, diversity of land area, degree of management, vaccination, feed supplementation, degree of culling and other herd management practices as approved by the Board of Directors.